-Nick tells us that dogs, like children, can exhibit different behaviours if they’re bored and shares the most common bored dog symptoms.
+Dr Nick Hill tells us that dogs, like children, can exhibit different behaviours if they’re bored and shares the most common bored dog symptoms.

 “A bored child might become irritable, or they might start to act up, or they might just give up and do nothing.
 It's the same with dogs.
 Some dogs will become demanding or pester you for attention, some will become naughty or destructive, and some will just give up and go to sleep.
 A lot depends on your dog’s age and personality.

 “More serious signs of boredom include overgrooming and self-mutilation such as chewing their own feet; for example, when dogs keep licking at a spot until it gets sore.
 However, because dogs aren’t able to tell us how they feel, we need to look at their lifestyle and think about whether it is fulfilling.
 This is better than waiting to see signs of a problem.